karelvaculik/pyreball/docs/tables.md

 !!! note

     By default, Pyreball turns on horizontall scrolling on each table  as can be seen in the previous example.
-    You can turn it off by setting, `scroll_x` parameter to `False`, which might cause the table to overflow the container.
+    You can turn it off by setting `scroll_x` parameter to `False`.
+This, however, might cause the table to overflow the container.

 Another option is to set `display_option` to `paging`.
 This option can be further customized by providing custom page sizes through `paging_sizes` parameter.
-Currently, `paging_sizes` takes a list of integers mixed with string `All` (the case of the letters does nto matter, so it can be `all` or `ALL` as well).
+Currently, `paging_sizes` takes a list of integers mixed with string `All` (the case of the letters does not matter, so it can be `all` or `ALL` as well).
 When `All` is used, Pyreball interprets it as showing all entries on a single page.

 {{ inline_source("docs/examples/table_paging.py") }}